tg-sec/dvna/Task_Report/docs/static_analysis.md

 ## Objective

-The aim of this section is to understand the tech stack used for the project (DVNA), identify suitable tools to perform SAST and generate a report to provide a solution to the 2nd, 3rd and 4th points of the [problem statement](problems_statment.md).
+The aim of this section is to understand the tech stack used for the project (DVNA), identify suitable tools to perform SAST and generate a report to provide a solution to 2nd, 3rd and 4th points of the [problem statement](problem_statement.md).

 ## SAST

-SAST or Static Application Security Testing is a process that analysis a project's source code, dependencies and related files for known security vulnerabilities.
+SAST or Static Application Security Testing is a process that analyses a project's source code, dependencies and related files for known security vulnerabilities.
 SAST could also help identify segments of project's logic which might lead to a security vulnerability.

 ## DVNA's Tech Stack